Authorization and Approval

 This policy is founded on the following guiding principles:

-• Capital debt is a resource that can advance the success and sustainability of the university
+• External debt is a perpetual component of USask’s capital structure to advance the success and sustainability of USask.

-• Affordability – debt shall not be incurred unless the university is able to service the debt through operating activities recognizing strength of net income and cash flows
+• Debt shall not be incurred unless USask is able to service the debt through ongoing operating activities recognizing strength of USask net income and cash flows.

-• Debt capacity – debt shall not be incurred unless the university is capable to leverage the debt funding relative to the net assets of the university
+• Debt shall not be incurred unless USask is capable of leveraging the debt funding relative to the net assets of USask.

 Scope of this policy

-The scope of this policy shall include all debt reported on the consolidated statement of financial position of the university’s consolidated financial statements including, for example, all colleges, centres, administrative units, and associated companies of the university.
-Associated companies shall not incur debt without first consulting with the Vice-President, Finance and Resources of the university.
-Individual colleges, centres, and administrative units are not legal entities and are not permitted to borrow funds without the approval of the Board of Governors.
+This policy includes all debt reported on USask’s consolidated statement of financial position within USask’s consolidated financial statements including, for example, all colleges, centres, administrative and ancillary units, and associated companies of USask.
+Individual colleges, centres, and administrative units are not legal entities and are not permitted to borrow funds.
+Associated companies shall not incur debt without first consulting with the Chief Financial Officer of USask.

 Policy